Quick start

 When to use it

-Parfun works well with computations that are CPU-intensive and can be easily divided into independent sub-tasks.
+Parfun works well with tasks that are CPU-intensive and can be easily divided into independent sub-tasks.

 ../_images/parallel_scatter_gather.png

-Here are a few examples of computations that can be easily parallelized:
+Here are a few examples of tasks that can be easily parallelized:

 • ✔ Filtering tasks (e.g. pandas.Dataframe.filter())